negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

   <img src="visualizations/Graphs/Specific_Lane_Count_Statistics/single lane, sim time 100, err 0.5e-3.png" width="650" />
 </p>

+From the 3D visualizations, we see that the jamming fraction is largely independent of lane count, which is reasonable since jamming is primarily driven by high density rather than lateral movement.
+In contrast, average flow does increase from additional lanes at low densities, where cars have more opportunities to maneuver around slower traffic.
+As density increases, however, this advantage diminishes and flow becomes dominated by congestion effects.
 The plots above, along with the corresponding plots for 1000 iterations can be found in the ```visualizations/Graphs/Density&Lane_Statistic``` folder.

 ## Conclusion